Imlie: Casting

-Manasvi Vashist replaced Mahajani as Aditya but he also quit the show after few months only.
-Sumbul Touqeer Khan, Fahmaan Khan and Mayuri Deshmukh quit the show post generation leap in September 2022.
+Manasvi Vashist replaced Mahajani as Aditya but he also quit the show after few months only as he didn't want to be playing a grey role.
+Sumbul Touqeer who played Imlie, Fahmaan Khan who played Aryan and Mayuri Deshmukh who played Malini, quit the show post generation leap in September 2022.

-Megha Chakraborty was cast as female lead post generation leap and Seerat Kappor was cast as the negative lead.
-Karan Vohra was cast as the male lead.
+Megha Chakraborty was cast as Imlie, the female lead post generation leap and Seerat Kapoor was cast as the negative lead, Cheeni.
+Karan Vohra was cast as the male lead, Atharva.
 On her entrance Chakraborty said, "Imlie has become a huge part of my life already, and I hope the audience will enjoy this new beginning."

+In September 2023, Adrija Roy was cast as female lead Imlie, for the third generation and Sai Ketan Rao was cast as playing dual roles, Agasthya after his death track and Surya, the new male lead.

 Filming

 The filming of the series began in October 2020.
 Although the series is set in New Delhi and Uttar Pradesh, it was filmed at sets in Mumbai.

 On 14 April 2021, due to the sudden strict COVID regulations set in by the Chief Minister of Maharashtra, shooting of all serials were asked to halt.
 Imlie Team moved Ramoji Film City in Hyderabad and conducted their shoot there till the next notice.